ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

 In webhook approval mode, the Discovery Agent must be configured with a webhook url, and any webhook headers and authentication secret that the webhook needs.
 Within the webhook, many things are possible.
 For example, the webhook could generate an email to notify someone that a subscription is awaiting approval.
 Or, the webhook could do the subscription approval.
 Assuming that the webhook is correctly configured and coded, the subscription approval flow is as follows:

-1. A consumer in AMPLIFY Central clicks on **Subscribe**.
+1. A consumer in Amplify Central clicks on **Subscribe**.
 2. The subscription status moves to **Waiting for approval...**.
 3. The webhook is notified of the event.
-4. The subscription remains in this state until the webhook moves the subscription to **Approved**, or a user with appropriate permissions on AMPLIFY Central locates the subscription and clicks **Approve**.
+4. The subscription remains in this state until the webhook moves the subscription to **Approved**, or a user with appropriate permissions on Amplify Central locates the subscription and clicks **Approve**.
 5. The subscription status moves to  **Subscribing**.
 6. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.